Four-star IOL Nate Kibble commits to Texas

 Kibble checks in at 6’2, 324 pounds and possesses an 80+ inch wing span.
 He definitely checks the box of being a large human, which Flood is known for coveting.

-Kibble is the 7th commitment of the 2024 recruiting cycle for Texas and is the 5th commitment of the month of June.
+Kibble is the seventh commitment of the 2024 recruiting cycle for Texas and is the fifth commitment of the month of June.
 It definitely looks like momentum is starting to build for the Longhorns this summer.

 Loading comments...